tomtom-international/vault-anyconfig/README.md

 ## Supported Secret Engines

 Currently vault-anyconfig **only** supports version 1 and 2 of the key value store.

+### kv2 Limitations

-Additionally, in key value store version 2, it only uses the latest version of the secret, and there is no intention at the moment to handle older secret versions due to the extra complexity this would introduce in the file format.
+* vault-anyconfig **only** will read the latest version of a secret to maintain simplicity in the configuration file
+* you must add `data` after the mointpoint for a kv2 secret, e.g. `secret/data/example-secret` due to limitations in the HVAC client

 ## Files and Formatting